 19. PERMITTED USE IN ZONE.
-The Hearing Officer finds that the Project is consistent with the R-C-20 zoning classification as wireless telecommunication facilities are permitted in such zone with a CDP pursuant to County Code Section 22.44.1750.
-However, since the Project is the continued operation of an existing WCF that was previously authorized by a CDP, a CUP is requested to authorize its continued operation pursuant to Section 22.16.030.C, which authorizes radio and television stations and towers, and communication equipment buildings with a CUP within the A-1 Zone, which was the prior zoning category of the subject property before the adoption of the SMMLCP.
+The Hearing Officer finds the Project is the continued operation of an existing WCF and construction of an 80-ft monopole tower that was previously authorized by CDP no. 4-97-074 and 4-98-219.
+Since the CDP has been determined to be vested by the California Coastal Commission's letter dated July 10, 2024, a CUP is requested to authorize its continued operation pursuant to Section 22.16.030.C, which authorizes radio and television stations and towers, and communication equipment buildings with a CUP within the A- 1 Zone, which was the prior zoning category of the subject property when CDP no. 4-97-074 and 4-98-219 were approved.